jdpreston30/PGD-preop-metabolomics/README.md

 **Prerequisites**: R >= 4.5.1

 **Note**: Manual installation will use the latest package versions available at the time of installation.
 For exact version reproducibility matching the manuscript, use Docker (Option 1).
-All package versions used in the analysis are documented in `session_info.txt`.
+All package versions used in the published analysis are documented in `session_info.txt`.

 ```r
 # 1. Check system dependencies